promptery/promptery/README.md

 ### Run

-Make sure that Ollama is serving and reachable on your machine.
+Make sure that Ollama is reachable on your machine and serving at least one model.
 Start Promptery afterwards.

 ## Contributing